 The Assistant Executive Director focuses on financial management, chapter services, chapter reporting to the headquarters, the leadership consultant chapter visitation program, database management, licensing programs, and execution of Acacia educational programs like Conclave, ALA, and the Venerable Dean Summit, among other things.

 The Director of Expansion & Recruitment oversees the campus expansion pipeline, colonization and recolonization efforts, and chapter and colony growth.

 The Expansion Coordinators work with staff and volunteers to successfully recruit men for expansion presence on campuses internationally.

 The Director of Membership Development manages to implementation of the Cornerstones program, Acacia’s educational resources (Gold books, etc.) along with developing Acacia’s primary prevention program (addressing education for our members in the areas of bystander intervention, consent as related to sexual relationships, and alcohol).
 In addition, he manages all Acacia communication efforts such as The Triad, eNewsletter program, website, and social media.

-The Leadership Consultants work directly with the active chapters.
-They make periodic visits during which they assist the chapter in strengthening its programs, confer with the Chapter Advisor and other alumni, and render whatever other assistance may be needed for the chapters to meet and exceed Acacia standards.
+The Leadership Consultants Leadership Consultants work directly with active chapters and colonies.
+They make periodic chapter visits during which they evaluate, educate, and motivate chapters and officers to strengthen their programs and render whatever other assistance may be needed for chapters to meet and exceed Acacia standards.
 Leadership Consultants also provide crucial support for various Headquarters operations and international events like Venerable Dean Summit, Acacia Leadership Academy and Conclave.